ayellapragada/react-harry-potter/README.md

 - Potentially more dangerous than jump, since this can't account for screen reorders.

+#### `reset`:
+- Reset the state of the wizard, back to start page, which is not always 0.

 #### `getAllData`:
 - Gets all data for the Wizard as is.
+- Maybe you want to show the user the data before they submit?

+#### `clearAllData`:
+- Clear all data so far.
+This will only clear the saved data.
+- You might be looking for reset?
 - Maybe you want to show the user the data before they submit?